 In addition to the United States Army, Air Force, Navy, and Marine Corps, T-28s and derivatives thereof have been operated as trainers or in combat by Argentina, Bolivia, Brazil, the Democratic Republic of Congo, Cuba, the Dominican Republic, Ecuador, Ethiopia, France, Haiti, Honduras, Japan, the Khmer Republic, Laos, Mexico, Morocco, Nicaragua, the Philippines, South Korea, Saudi Arabia, South Vietnam, Tunisia, Taiwan, Thailand, Uruguay, Vietnam, and Zaire.

 Today T-28s are popular warbirds around the world.
 Although not miserly when it comes to fuel consumption, T-28s are still light on the controls, easily flown, and good warbird values.
 There are usually several of them for sale at any time- from meticulously restored examples to essentially stock aircraft ready for flight or restoration.
-There is even a lot of 40 stock unassembled Navy surplus T-28Bs and T-28Cs, many with full logbooks, available for sale as an entire lot or individually.
+There was even a lot of 40 stock unassembled Navy surplus T-28Bs and T-28Cs, many with full logbooks, available for sale as an entire lot or individually.
 Once (justifiably) famous for leaking oil from that big old radial engine, available upgrades and updates have eliminated most of the mess.

 The North American Trainer Association (NATA) is an excellent networking resource for owners.
 The Trojan Horsemen and the Trojan Phlyers flight demonstration teams are popular airshow attractions flying their T-28s.
 The T-28 may not be flush-riveted or shapely (it is in fact huge!), but it performs better than many other piston-engine warbirds- and it has two seats!